-The support forum is built with (1) a Q&A format for common trading queries received from wannabe and experienced traders, and (2) a standard forum for course video topics.
+The support forum is built with (1) General and FAQ forums for common trading queries received from aspiring and experienced traders, and (2) forums for course video topics.
 How to Trade Price Action and How to Trade Forex Price Action videos are consolidated into common forums.

 37B slide 28 trader's equation